Consider the opportunity to work for an organization that is committed to helping Niagara’s vulnerable children & youth.

 This outward-facing role is key to building meaningful relationships with donors, inspiring community support, and generating revenue to advance our mission of supporting children and youth impacted by abuse, neglect, or violence in Niagara.

-The Donor Relations Specialist will oversee and care for a portfolio of new and existing donors who have made contributions of up to $10,000, including foundations, service clubs, individual donors, and corporate sponsors.
+The Fundraising Coordinator will oversee and care for a portfolio of new and existing donors who have made contributions of up to $10,000, including foundations, service clubs, individual donors, and corporate sponsors.
 In addition, there will be a focus on cultivating strong relationships in the community that will help to amplify the awareness of the Centre and work it does.

 Key Responsibilities